-We are a New York Law firm.
-We work with clients of all ages, married and single, blended families, multi-generational families, business owners, professionals, entrepreneurs, corporate executives, and retirees.
-Our client's are local, national and international.
+Robert Adler, Esq. works with clients of all ages, married and single, blended families, multi-generational families, business owners, professionals, entrepreneurs, corporate executives, and retirees.
+Adler's clients are local, national and international.
+See what clients say.

 Services to Meet Your Unique Needs

-Your will is a legal document by which you designate the persons who will receive the assets you own.
-A will is also the document used to appoint legal guardians for your minor children.
-Talk to an estate planning lawyer at Adler & Adler to determine what you need in your will and how you can make your wishes clear.
-We've got you covered from basic wills and trusts to the most sophisticated estate planning strategies designed to protect your beneficiaries and assets.
+Your Will is a legal document by which you designate the persons who will receive the assets you own.
+A Will is also the document used to appoint legal guardians for your minor children.
+Contact Robert Adler, a New York estate planning lawyer to determine what you need in your Will and how you can make your wishes clear.
+He's got you covered from basic wills and trusts to the most sophisticated estate planning strategies designed to protect your beneficiaries and assets.

 One of the basic purposes of most trusts is protection.
 It may be the protection of a spouse, child, parent or dependent that is desired.
 It may be the protection of a beneficiary against his or her own possible errors of judgment in the management of the trust property.
 Trusts can also be used to reduce New York State Estate Tax and Federal Estate Tax.
 Trusts also play an important role in planning for families with children from previous relationships.